 What Are Freedom to Operate Opinions?

-Welcome to Innovation Café, where we break down the essentials of intellectual property and innovation.
-Today, let’s explore freedom to operate (FTO) opinions, an important but complex tool for businesses launching new goods or services.
+This article describes freedom to operate (FTO) opinions.
+They are an important but complex and often ineffective tool for businesses launching new goods or services.

 What Is a Freedom to Operate Opinion?

-• It’s essentially a risk analysis to help you avoid lawsuits or costly patent disputes.
+• It’s a tool to help you evaluate the risk of patent lawsuits or disputes.

-• By reviewing existing patents and pending applications, the attorney evaluates whether your offering is likely to violate anyone’s intellectual property rights.
+• By reviewing existing patents and pending applications, the attorney assesses whether your offering is likely to infringe any intellectual property rights.

 • Anybody who claims that they can issue a freedom to operate opinion that is 100% accurate does not understand patents well enough to rely on.